Rylith/TouchpadTestV2/README.md

  - To controle speed and sensibility in "Border Mode" you can adjust a coefficient that divide the calculated angle
  - Allows a preview mode (enable by default) with different informations to draw.
 This mode draws informations about the next position of cursor in "Border Mode" instead of moving it.
 Drag outside the edge area valids the movement.
 Double click to remove it
  - Allows to change the default port where the server will listen connections.
 In the launcher script just add an integer as argument for the program.
 The listened ports will be [integer, integer+10[ (4444-4453)
+ - The remains of pressed left click is simulated when you press the watch screen with two fingers.
+Release occured on the next "double touch" or click event

 ## Edit the application